All Your Questions Answered:

 Step 6 – Start Making Repayments

-Most lenders charge a fee of between 20-40% of the original loan, and the majority of businesses are able to comfortably repay the entire amount within just 4-18 months.
+There is no fixed repayment period, but in general, the majority of businesses are able to comfortably repay the entire amount within just 4-18 months.
 Read More »

 What Are The Perks Of Merchant Cash Advance Repayments?